top of page

 How Does It Work?

-Patient Voting a non-partisan organization aiming to increase voter turnout among registered voters who are unexpectedly hospitalized in the days and weeks prior to elections.
+Patient Voting is a nonpartisan organization that aims to increase voter turnout among registered voters who are unexpectedly hospitalized in the days and weeks before elections.

 Patient Voting helps patients vote by using an Emergency Absentee Ballot.
 An Emergency Absentee Ballot is available in most states, but few people have heard of it.